Cooking classes stir up fun at Boys and Girls Club

 Held every Monday from Sept.
 10 to Oct.
 15

-Murray Boys and Girls Club, 244 E. Myrtle St.
+Murray Boys and Girls Club located at 244 E. Myrtle St.

 Focuses on nutrition, kitchen safety, basic cooking skills